 More about Amy’s work can be found below!

 More than anything, Amy is obsessed right now with scripted podcasts.

-Season 1 of her sci-fi podcast Cosmic Love was originally released in 2015, and Season 2 will drop on May 30th.
+Season 1 of her sci-fi podcast Cosmic Love was originally released in 2015, and the first episode of Season 2 was released on May 30th, with new episodes every Thursday.
 Cosmic Love features Madam Xandra, a radio host who answers love and sex advice questions on an intergalactic space station.
 All Xandra wants to do is give advice to the good aliens and robots of the galaxy, but mortal danger just keeps getting in her way.